brycenycuu/brycenycuu.github.io/README.md

   * Replace the `disqus_shortname` with your own DISQUS username, or
   * If you don't want commenting, remove or comment out the block of code entirely.

-Otherwise I will receive GA data and DISQUS comments from your website.
+Otherwise I will receive GA data and DISQUS comments from your website.1